 I’ve sometimes looked at popular Pinterest images and wondered if I ought to decorate my home differently.
 Maybe I need to bring this trend in somehow and that colour seems to be very popular, so maybe I should use it in one of my rooms.
-I want people to say nice things about my home and follow me to see what progress we make over the coming months and years.

 I would rather ensure that I know exactly how I want my home to look and then invest in really good quality pieces over time that I will be happy with for years to come, rather than rushing out to buy things and then regretting it later.
 This results in us not yet having one of those picture-perfect Pinterest homes where everything matches and looks amazing.
 And I’m perfectly okay with that.
 I remind myself regularly that I really ought to be okay with that.

 I also remind myself that I need to decorate our home for the two of us, and for no-one else.
 Who cares what today’s trends are?
 The likelihood is that next year, they’ll be completely different anyway.